ftkalcevic/hidcomp/README.md

 <h2 id="install">Installing hidcomp</h2>
 <p>
 <b>hidcomp</b> is only avaiable as this github source project.
-This was last built against LinuxCNC 2.7.4, and on the Debian Wheezy distribution.
+This was last built against LinuxCNC 2.9.6, and on the Debian Bookworm distribution.
 </p>

-###Building hidcomp
+### Building hidcomp

 hidcomp/hidconfig are built against Qt6.
 Get these using apt-get on the command line...